Answers to our most frequently asked questions can be found using these links

 Still have questions?
 Please read on for more answers

 Can I work whilst studying?This will depend on your visa status, many international students take on part time work whilst studying.
-For more information please see our page on working in the UK on a Student visa.
+For more information please see our page on working in the UK.

 Do I need a visa to study?

 Most international students will require a Student (formerly Tier 4) visa to study at University of Plymouth, this will depend on your circumstances.
 Please see our Immigration and Visas page for more information.

 Do you offer an airport pick up service?